Chen-micslab/Deep4D/README.md

 ## License
 Deep4D is distributed under an Apache License.
 See the LICENSE file for details.
 ## Contacts
 Please report any problems directly to the github issue tracker.
-Also, you can send feedback to 1019524103@qq.com.
+Also, you can send feedback to mr_chen@whu.edu.cn.